asamy/ksm/README.md

 - Nesting support (Some fixes needed and support for minor features)
 - More documentation
 - Finish writing tests
+- Failsafe state (e.g. when an unexpected thing happens, turn off and restore state to a valid one.)

 See also Github issues.
 Some of these features are unfortunately not (fully) implemented due to lack of hardware (support) or similar.